Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCVirtualScsiAdapter.md

 ### -ShareVirtualScsiAdapter
 Indicates whether a virtual SCSI adapter is shared so that it can be used in guest clustering.

-Type of Host                      Uses This Parameter
+Type of Host: Hyper-V host Uses This Parameter:

- Hyper-V host:                      No  (for guest clustering, use iSCSI storage) XenServer host:        No  (Xen VMs always have exactly one SCSI adapter)
+- Hyper-V host:                      No  (for guest clustering, use iSCSI storage)
+- XenServer host:        No  (Xen VMs always have exactly one SCSI adapter)

 Note: When sharing a SCSI controller on a virtual machine on an ESX host, VMM defaults the SCSI sharing policy on VMware to "physical."